hituro/hituro-makes-macros/include-part-macro/README.md

 Yet more text.
 ```
 In this example, only the span with the id `target` gets included in Passage1.
-If the third argumenet was true (`<<include-part "passage2" "#target" true>>`) then only the text inside the span would be included in Passage1.
+If the third argument was true (`<<include-part "passage2" "#target" true>>`) then only the text inside the span would be included in Passage1.